mahrr/raven/specs/lexical_spec.md

 ## Encoding

-l reads an ASCII coded text.
+raven reads an ASCII coded text.
 UTF-8 is consedred for future versions.

 <br>